Abdulla Yameen: Indictment

 On 16 December 2018, the nation's high court seized $6.5 million in assets from Yameen.
 On 6 February 2019, Yameen was charged with theft, money laundering, and giving false statements to police.
 The investigation relates to a deal to lease tropical islands for hotel development, and an alleged payment of $1 million of government money through a private company, SOF Private Limited, into Yameen's personal bank account.
 Police also submitted a report to the nation's General Prosecutor's Office claiming, among other things, that Yameen gave false statements when he was being questioned.

 The Criminal Court found Yameen guilty of all charges on 8 November 2019.
 He was sentenced to 5 years in prison with an additional fine of 5 million dollars owed to the state.
 The High Court upheld the jail sentence in January 2021.

 The Supreme Court of Maldives later ruled in favor of an appeal lodged by Yameen, which led to his release after spending two years and two days in jail.
 However, the Maldives Police Service sought an order to prevent him from traveling abroad.

 On 25 December 2022, the Maldives Criminal Court sentenced Yameen to 11 years in prison and fined him $5 million after finding him guilty of corruption and money laundering for charges related to receiving kickbacks from SOF Private Limited. in the lease of Vaavu atoll Aarah.
 He was serving his sentence in Maafushi Prison, but moved to home confinement in October 2023.
 On 18 April 2024, the sentence was overturned by the High Court of the Maldives, which ordered a retrial on the grounds that the 2022 hearings were “unfair”.

 The Supreme Court of the Maldives changed its bench hearing the petition filed by the Prosecutor General's Office (PGO) to admit new evidence against Yameen in the retrial of the V. Aarah case.

 2023 presidential election

 Since the Maldivian Criminal Court sentenced former president Abdulla Yameen to 11 years in prison shortly before the elections, the Elections Commission denied and rejected the decision to allow Abdulla Yameen to compete in the elections.
 This rejection came to Supreme Court and the trial was concluded on 4 August 2023.
 On 6 August 2023, the Maldives Supreme Court decided that Abdulla Yameen was disqualified from participating.
 The electoral body rejected Yameen's candidacy on 1 August 2023, citing Article 109(f) of the Constitution as the basis for its decision.

 Personal life

 Yameen is the son of Sheikh Abdul Gayoom Ibrahim.
 He is married to Fathimath Ibrahim Didi and has three children, two sons and a daughter.
-His eldest son is Zain Abdulla Yameen, the legal founder of the People's National Front.
+His eldest son is Zeine Abdulla Yameen, the founder and the vice chair of the People's National Front.